oahull0112/ESIFHPC4/BerkeleyGW/README.md

 ## 2.1 Download wave-function data

 Each problem requires several data files that must be downloaded prior to running the benchmarks.
 The largest of these are the `.WFN` (wave-function) files.
 These files are large and are provided separately to avoid accidental download.
 The workflow for each problem size can be executed using only the corresponding data files.
-(To run the medium workflow, only the medium files need to be downloaded.)
+(To run the large benchmark workflow, only the large benchmark files need to be downloaded.)

 The data files should be downloaded to the `Si_WFN_folder` directory.
 Note that it may be possible to reduce I/O time by moving the `Si_WFN_folder` to a high performance filesystem prior to the download and distributing the directory over multiple disks ("striping").
 Explicit striping instructions are not provided here because the commands and optimal settings are not transferable to other filesystems.